idno/known/docs/developers/build.md

 ### Testing your changes

-If you've made JS changes, you can check your code using ```npm run grunt -- test``` to run linting, etc
+If you've made JS or CSS changes, you can check your code using ```npm run grunt -- test``` to run linting, etc

 ### Minify your changes